tindyc/student_intervention_automation/README.md

 ## 🚀 Solution

-This system automates the entire workflow into a single pipeline:
+This system replaces a fragmented, manual workflow with a single automated process.

+Instead of:
+- Logging into multiple platforms
+- Downloading and merging CSV files
+- Manually checking each student’s activity

+Everything is now handled in **one click**.

+With a single sync:
-1. Fetch CRM data from Gmail
+1. CRM data is pulled automatically from Gmail
-2. Sync and reconcile student records
+2. LMS activity is merged into each student record
-3. Enrich with LMS + GitHub data
+3. GitHub activity is updated
-4. Apply Risk Engine
+4. Risk levels are calculated instantly

-5. Output dashboard + audit logs
+The result:
+- A fully updated tracker
+- Clear visibility of every student
+- Automatic identification of at-risk students

+All in one place, with no manual cross-checking required.

 ---